Day list

 Book now

 La tour Eiffel is more than just a landmark, it's Paris itself.
 Monumental, full of charm, elegant, romantic, and with outstanding architecture.
-Built by Gustave Eiffel's company and named after him, the tower was inaugurated in 1889 for Paris World's Fair, Exposition Universelle.
+Built by Gustave Eiffel's company and named after him, the tower was inaugurated in 1889 for the Paris World's Fair, Exposition Universelle.
 The tower was built to mark and honor the 100th year of the end of the French Revolution.
-While the beginning was controversial, Eiffel Tower becomes one of the most famous and visited monuments in the world.
+While the beginning was controversial, the Eiffel Tower became one of the most famous and visited monuments in the world.
 The Eiffel Tower is hypnotizing, it's catching the eye and has a mesmerizing view from above.
 Therefore, it is most recommended to visit the 2nd and 3rd floors of the tower, to see a breathtaking view of Paris, especially after dark.

 Video